In the past, I’ve talked about making money by renting your clothes.

 There are plenty of online places that will allow you to turn your old/new clothes to money.

-There is of course the good old eBay for selling your clothes.
+There is, of course eBay for selling your clothes.

 But we’re going to show you a few other (better) places where you can sell used and new clothes for the most money.